20 March 2017

 Over the next few months, we will be talking more about our views on life-long learning and re-skilling as a hiring strategy.
 We will also be hearing the thoughts of our clients and candidates.
 In the hope of playing a part to increase the employability of a workforce with high potential, we encourage other business strategists to rethink their hiring policies.

-We would welcome your thoughts.Posted about 5 years ago
+We would welcome your thoughts.Posted over 5 years ago